xYuunaX/SegaSaturnTribute/README.md

 Experimental Settings for Saturn Tribute Emulator.

-Note: Testing has been done in Portable Mode, your results may vary.
+Note: Testing has been done in Portable Mode, so your results may vary.

-There are generic configs you try out and see if that fixes or improves performance.
+      You may try out some generic configs that may help or improve performance.
 (3D/2D)

+Common Settings:
 * Widescreen/Stretch Off
 * Bilinear Filtering Off
 * Vsync Off